ilhanklisura/FFWD-2024/README.md

 -  Optimize images for faster loading.
 -  Test the website on different browsers.

-## Project 2: Online Learning Platform
+## Project 2: Recipe Finder Application

-### Theme: Online Learning Platform
+### Theme: Hana's Cousine

 #### Project Overview

-The second project focuses on building an online learning platform.
-It includes interactive features like an image gallery, content toggling, theme switching, smooth scrolling, form auto-save, advanced form validation, live validation feedback, data-driven content loading, form submission with AJAX, external API integration, and notifications.
+This application aims to enhance the online culinary experience by providing an easy-to-use platform where users can search for recipes, view high-quality images, and interact with dynamic content.
+The design focuses on user engagement and seamless functionality through various frontend technologies.

 #### Technologies Used